microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 Any time an author wants to display tabular data.

 ### Non-goals
-- The initial version of the component will not support virtualization to display large data sets but should be architected to support it in a future release.
+- The initial version of the component will not support virtualization or pagination to display large data sets but should be architected to support both in the future.

 ### Features
 - Generates a data grid layout based on provided data.
 - Authors can choose to generate elements themselves (ie. create their own rows elements instead of generated ones)
+- manages keyboard navigation across the grid

 ### Risks and Challenges

-*Notable risks or challenges associated with implementing the component.
-Would we need to make any breaking changes in order to achieve this component's goals?*
+- not yet clear how cells with focusable children work
+- is it easy enough for authors to hook up to events from cell?
+- we're not requiring unique identifiers per row/data item, do we need to to ensure stable relationships between data rows and component representations?

 ### Prior Art/Examples